 The display shows all available digital interfaces and their changeable parameters.
-These parameters can be selected by pushing the rotary pulse encoder and changed by turning the rotary pulse encoder (function of the parameters \rightarrow Universal Interface).
+To see interface parameters, push the button Display for 1 second.
+Push this button again to see the first interface and its changeable parameters, which can be selected by pushing the rotary pulse encoder and changed by turning the rotary pulse encoder (function of the parameters \rightarrow Universal Interface).